 How exactly do you build a soundproof room?
-Start with a basic understanding soundproofing construction.
-If you understand the basics, you’ll have a more educated eye to view your problem room.
-In general, we are trying to stop vibrations from getting to “your” side of the wall or ceiling.
+Start with a basic understanding of soundproofing construction.
+If you understand the basics, you'll have a more educated eye to view your problem room.
+In general, we are trying to stop vibrations from getting to "your" side of the wall or ceiling.

-The red arrows in the above diagram demonstrate how sound is conducted from his side to your side.
+The red arrows in the above diagram demonstrate how sound is conducted from their side to your side.
 Rigid drywall is rigidly connected to the wall studs, which are rigidly connected to your drywall.
 The vibration conducts straight through.

-Let’s briefly look at the 4 basic elements of a well isolated room.
+Let's briefly look at the

-1. Decoupling
+1. DECOUPLING

 The first element is decoupling.
 Keep in mind that sound is nothing more than a vibration.
 The vibration will travel (conduct) easily if there is a nice solid direct pathway to follow, like the string between two orange juice cans.
 If we cut the string, however, we “decouple” the pathway, and the sound vibration stops (no conduction).

 Obviously for soundproofing, we want less sound vibration to travel from one side of the wall to the other.
-It is therefore enormously beneficial if we decouple the framing in our walls (and ceilings).
-It’s simple, inexpensive and highly effective.
-Let’s look at different methods of decoupling:
+It is therefore enormously beneficial if we decouple the framing in our walls and ceilings.
+It's simple, inexpensive and highly effective.
+Let's look at different methods of decoupling:

 You can see that all of these methods offer varying degrees of separation of the drywall on one side from the drywall on the other side.
 Again, all of the walls shown are superior to a single stud (common) wall.